USCbiostats/software-dev/README.md

 # Happy Scientist Seminars

-The Happy Scientist Seminars are educational seminars sponsored by Cores C and D of "IMAGE", the Biostats Program Project award.
-This series, the “Happy Scientist” seminar series, is aimed at providing educational material for members of Biostats, both students and faculty, about a variety of tools and methods that might prove useful to them.
+The Happy Scientist Seminar series consists of educational seminars sponsored by Cores C and D of "IMAGE", the Biostats Program Project award.
+The series is aimed at providing educational material for members of Biostats, both students and faculty, about a variety of tools and methods that might prove useful to them.
 If you have any suggestions for subjects that you would like to learn about in future, please send email to Paul Marjoram at (<pmarjora@usc.edu>).
 Our agenda